 Now Deal with Your Future Care

-If you are in your 40s or 50s, this is the best time to plan for the financial costs and burdens of aging.
+If you are in your 40s or 50s, this is the best time to plan for planning the financial costs and burdens of aging.
 You should already have in place savings plans like a 401(k) 403(b) IRA or SEP.
 You need to protect those assets from your future long-term care needs.
 In addition, your plan will reduce the burdens placed on your children and their families in addition to protecting assets.

 In addition to the legal documents above, you should have a Long-Term Care policy in place.
 Since you must health qualify in order to buy a plan, do so before your health starts to change.
 Each insurance company has different underwriting standards, so be sure to speak with a specialist in this area and not a general insurance agent or financial advisor who will have much-limited knowledge.

-Long-Term Care Insurance Gives Access to Quality Care and Asset Protection
+LTC Insurance Gives Access to Quality Care and Asset Protection

 Even a small policy will help your family and allow them to have better relationships as you age.
 Many states offer partnership policies that provide additional asset protection.
 Be sure to ask.
 Premiums are based on several factors.
 These incude: